saicaca/fuwari/src/content/posts/fractured-elements-breakdown.md

 I could not find a way to make Unity recognize the script with generic, as a script.
 Thus, I ended up duplicating the code.

-I feel like I could have instead used composition via interfaces, but I am unsure of how.
+I have a hunch I could have instead used composition via interfaces, but I am unsure of how.

 ## Boss AI